Search

 Vision Processing Units allow demanding computer vision and edge computing AI workloads to be conducted with high efficiency.
 VPUs achieve a balance of power efficiency and compute performance.

 One of the most popular examples of a VPU is the Intel Neural Computing Stick 2 (NCS 2), which is based on the Intel Movidius Myriad X VPU.
-By running programmable computation strategies in parallel with workload-specific hardware acceleration, Movidius Myriad X creates an architectural environment that minimizes data movement.
+Movidius Myriad X creates an architectural environment that minimizes data movement by running programmable computation strategies in parallel with workload-specific AI hardware acceleration.

 The Intel Movidius Myriad X VPU is Intel’s first VPU that features the Neural Compute Engine – a highly intelligent hardware accelerator for deep neural network inference.